peterparkedcar165/minecraft_mod_ideas/README.md

 ### ⚔️ Sharpness:
 Increase Crit Rate by 15% while dual-wielding swords.

+### 💧 Swift Swim:
+Increase Swim Speed by 50%.
+Increase Movement Speed when touching by rain by 10%.

 # Moves 💭:
 💧 Bubble: Shoot bubbles, damaging the first target hit, with a 50% base chance to apply a Slowness 1 effect for 12 seconds.